antoniohof/masterpdoc/content/blog/2021-05-03-project-description-v2.md

 \------

-Affecive dissection of bodies as Memory containing parts.
+Affective dissection of bodies as Memory containing parts.

 All knowledge is corporeal.
 As a testimonial conception of truth and has an immediate and intense relation with the facts.